tu500/gickup/Readme.md

 * `localbasepath` directory where backups will be located by default
 * `repos` configured repos and respective backup directories
-* `servers` tuples of server-url (with user part) and server-path which will be scaned for new repos by updaterepolist.
+* `servers` tuples of server-url (with user part) and server-path which will be scanned for new repos by updaterepolist.
+* `github_users` a list of github usernames which will be scanned for new repos by updaterepolist.